 Tom DeLonge quit the legendary early 2000s pop-punk band Blink-182, of which he was the frontman, in 2015.
 He intended to focus on his passion, UFO research.

-His interest in space and UFOs began during his childhood and decades later, he implemented themes from the great beyond in the band's music with songs like "Aliens Exist" and "Valkyrie Missile."
+His interest in space and UFOs began during his childhood and decades later, he implemented themes from the great beyond in the band's music with songs like "Aliens Exist."
 DeLonge put several years and a couple of chart-topping albums into his music career before dedicating himself fully to his extraterrestrial research.

-Tensions between DeLonge, Mark Hoppus, and Travis Barker grew heavy in the final months before DeLonge's departure.
+Tensions between DeLonge and the other Blink-182 members, Mark Hoppus and Travis Barker, grew heavy in the final months before DeLonge's departure.
 He wrote in a letter to fans:

 I follow the light...
 I follow passion and I make art.
 I hang with my son, my daughter and my wife...
 And even as I watch [Hoppus and Barker] act so different to what I know of them to be, I still care deeply for them.
 Like brothers, and like old friends.
 But our relationship got poisoned...